gogoneriel/nerite/README.md

 ## Stability Pool implementation

-BOLD depositors in the Stability Pool on a given branch earn:
+USDN depositors in the Stability Pool on a given branch earn:

-- BOLD yield paid from interest minted on Troves on that branch
+- USDN yield paid from interest minted on Troves on that branch
 - Collateral penalty gains from liquidated Troves on that branch

-Depositors deposit BOLD to the SP via `provideToSP` and withdraw it with `withdrawFromSP`.
+Depositors deposit USDN to the SP via `provideToSP` and withdraw it with `withdrawFromSP`.

-Their accumulated collateral gains and BOLD yield gains are calculated every time they touch their deposit - i.e. at top up or withdrawal.
-If the depositor chooses to withdraw gains (via the `doClaim` bool param), all their collateral and BOLD yield gain are sent to their address.
+Their accumulated collateral gains and USDN yield gains are calculated every time they touch their deposit - i.e. at top up or withdrawal.
+If the depositor chooses to withdraw gains (via the `doClaim` bool param), all their collateral and USDN yield gain are sent to their address.

-Otherwise, their collateral gain is stashed in a tracked balance and their BOLD yield gain is added to their deposit.
+Otherwise, their collateral gain is stashed in a tracked balance and their USDN yield gain is added to their deposit.